awcodify/sysctlid/_posts/2022-12-09-managing-technical-debt-and-ongoing-maintenance-tasks.md

 Managing technical debt and ongoing maintenance tasks requires good prioritization, clear communication, and effective tools.
 Follow these tips to stay focused and avoid disruptions.
 <!--more-->

-<span class="dropcap">W</span>hen it comes to managing technical debt and ongoing maintenance tasks, it's important to prioritize them in a way that will maximize the overall efficiency and productivity of your team.
+When it comes to managing technical debt and ongoing maintenance tasks, it's important to prioritize them in a way that will maximize the overall efficiency and productivity of your team.
 Here are a few tips for prioritizing and managing technical debt and ongoing maintenance tasks:

 1. Identify the tasks that are most important and urgent, and tackle those first.
 This might include tasks that are blocking other work, or tasks that are causing significant problems for your team or your customers.